kaliflowerx3/ZoltriTWserver/deniedmods.md

 Blood Magic - Had it, cycled it out
 Evilcraft - Had it, cycled it out
 Dimensional Doors - Performance issues/redundant to Mirror Dim
 Any Gun mod - cmon
+Botanical Addons - Meaningless :(

 # Other types of Suggestions
 ANY OTHER WAY TO RTP - Modded world generation messes up RTP.
 Deal with it.